bharathparsam/P3-MEMORY-GAME/README.md

 # Memory Game Project
--This game is a part of udacity nanodegree projects.
+- This game is a part of Udacity Nanodegree projects.

 ## Instructions

--To play this game run index.html
+- To play this game run index.html

 ## Game Rules